Images directes II: F-isocristaux convergents

 \textbf{Abstract}\\

 This article is the second one of a series of three articles devoted to direct images of isocrystals: here we consider convergent isocrystals with Frobenius structure.\\

 Let $\mathcal{V}$ be a complete discrete valuation ring, with residue field $k = \mathcal{V}/\mathfrak{m}$ of characteristic $p > 0$ and fraction field $K$ of characteristic $0$.
 Firstly we characterize convergent $F$-isocrystals on a smooth affine $k$-scheme.
-Secondly, for perfect $k$ and tamely ramified $\mathcal{V}$, we derive the convergence of direct images of (almost) all convergent $F$-isocrystals under a proper smooth $k$-morphism.\\
+Secondly, for perfect $k$ and after a detailed exposition of the Teichm\" uller liftings, especially for the affine rigid line, we derive the existence of Frobenius isomorphisms on the direct images of convergent $F$-isocrystals under a proper smooth and liftable $k$-morphism.\\

 20mm 2000 Mathematics Subject Classification: 14D15, 14F20, 14F30, 14G22.\\